GeeH/blog/ZF1ZF2.md

 Once you've cloned a copy of the application locally, you can use composer to install it's dependancies (currently only ZF2).
 Composer is brilliant.
 It's a dependancy/package manager that lets you grab any code you need from various locations just by modifying a json text file and running a php command line script.
 If you are serious about learning to use ZF2, I suggest you have a play with it, it's great.
 THe documentation for the skeleton app includes instructions on using composer to pull ZF2.
 Composer also handles all your auto-loading needs, so you don't need to manually configure your PHP autoloading if your using it, which is another great reason to be using it.

 Namespaces
 --

+Lots of people will have been using namespaces since the release of PHP 5.3 in 2009.
+I'm sure that lots of people (like me) will have been happily working away with their chosen framework and *not* used namespaces.
+For me, jumping from ZF1 to ZF2 also meant jumping from `Long_Unweildy_Unscore_Seperated_Class_Names` to nice `Snappy\Namespaced\Classes`.
+If there's one thing in PHP I wish I'd started using earlier, it's namespaces.

 Modules
 --